Analyzing Weatherford International (WFRD) & Its Competitors

 Profitability

-This table compares Weatherford International and its competitors’ net margins, return on equity and return on assets.
+This table compares Weatherford International and its rivals’ net margins, return on equity and return on assets.

 |Net Margins